 So a mobile device conversation could look like this:

 A. What do we want for dinner? é.
 I want asparagus.

 Or if you only use a keyboard-enabled device, you can easily use other symbols for different people:

 *Hi, this is, Star* †And this is Taelee.†

 A more advanced and colorful version of this would be to use typesetting "styles" in any half-decent word processing program, hopefully with shortcuts or an easy sidebar menu you can click on such as Microsoft Word or Apple Pages.
 Pages on iOS also has styles in it, accessible by a drop-down menu when you have your cursor in a paragraph.

 Note that if you use Grammarly, your word processing program contents are NOT PRIVATE.
 Grammarly sends your information to the cloud to correct the document!
 Also, Google Docs is not private, it's on the cloud, and technically Google has access to it.

 Crisses is using a PmWiki-based wiki journal and you can find information and instructions here New.

-They cover all the more modern tools available, like social media applications and email.
+Power to the Plurals' video covers the more modern tools available, like social media applications and email.

 For more about organizing meetings, see this category.